My name is Emma Larkin, and I am the founder of “Emma Larkin Books”.

 Wild swung the ash sticks.
 Be careful astoreen;

 Kathleen is hurling with all her Cork pride now.

 A shout from the side-line: Mark your man, Kathleen Cody.

 Kathleen pucks it.
 I tell you that puck was a dotie.

 The game is exciting, it is indeed really,

 Maureen Cashman is tackling the bold Ide O’Kiely …“

 In hindsight, I am in awe of the fact that my grandmother and her teammates played camogie at such a high level at a time in Ireland, where a woman’s role was predominantly to be a wife and homemaker.
 Which comes to my reason for writing this book, my grandmother was my inspiration to write it, but my reason for writing it was to encourage all young girls to play sports.
 It is crucial for our wellbeing and development and we need to make it as normal for girls to play sport as it is for boys.
 The growing popularity of women’s sports in Ireland and further afield is so encouraging and we need to continue to develop this.
-As the current 20*20 campaign says, “if she can’t see it, she can’t be it”.
+As the 20*20 campaign phrase said, “if she can’t see it, she can’t be it”.